zhumaniyaz17/finalexam/general/question_iBDdJ.md

 What does GNU stand for?

 + GNU is not Unix
-* General Unix
+* Global Network of Users
 * General Noble Unix
-* Greek Needed Unix
+* Geek Needed Unix
-* None of the above
+* Gnome Unix